-I am a Fellow in Public Theology at the Kirby Laing Institute for Christian Ethics (Cambridge, UK), a participant in the Dulles Colloquium of the Institute on Religion & Public Life, and a trustee at the Institute for Religion & Democracy.
+Additionally, I serve as Senior Fellow in Public Theology at the Kirby Laing Centre for Public Theology (Cambridge, UK), a participant in the Dulles Colloquium of the Institute on Religion & Public Life, and a trustee at the Institute for Religion & Democracy.

 This is my personal blog.
 It is focused on “Christianity for the common good.”
 My conviction is that Jesus is Lord and, for that reason, we should be thoughtful and intentional about how our belief in him should shape our lives.